We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 If you take an at-home pH test, you’ll take one of the included pH strips and hold it against your vaginal wall for a few seconds.

 Then, you’ll compare the color of the strip with the chart that came with your kit.
-This will tell you if your pH level is off, though it won’t be able to confirm for sure whether you have a yeast infection.
+This will tell you whether your pH level is off, though it won’t be able to confirm for sure whether you have a yeast infection.

 If you get a diagnosis from a doctor, they may prescribe prescription medication, or you can also take OTC medication.